High-dimensional mixed-categorical Gaussian processes with application to multidisciplinary design optimization for a green aircraft: KPLS for mixed-categorical inputs

 \subsection{Extension of PLS to matrix inputs with application to mixed-categorical GP}

-This part presents the extension of PLS for a general categorical Gaussian process kernel.
-More precisely, in Section~\ref{SMO_sec:PLS_mat} we extend the PLS regression for matrix inputs and, in Section~\ref{SMO_subsec:KPLS_cat} we applied it to the Gaussian process kernels for categorical variables.
+This part presents the extension of PLS for a general categorical GP kernel.
+More precisely, in Section~\ref{SMO_sec:PLS_mat} we extend the PLS regression for matrix inputs and, in Section~\ref{SMO_subsec:KPLS_cat} we applied it to the GP kernels for categorical variables.